 At first, Quality sold feed in sacks.
 Later, the sack business declined and Quality delivered feed in bulk tank trucks, to a special shed each farmer built.
 Of course, this cost farmers less money because the sack cost was eliminated and they could store a month’s supply rather than just for a week.
 Besides Jack, Quality had two men on the road.
 One primarily checked on the growth and the progress of chicken flocks and the other checked on dairy cow production.
 These two men also collected accounts receivable.
 Some chickens were fed as egg layers while others were fed as broilers, and they required different feed formulas.

-A farmer was primarily interested in the end result: How much money he can make?
+A farmer was primarily interested in the end result: How much money can he make?
 Of course, both the feed manufacturer and the farmer were at the mercy of markets.
 Quality couldn’t set its price on wheat or corn or soybean or linseed or anything.
 All prices were set by the market.
-If the market goes up then Quality had to go up.
-If the market went down they Quality had to go down, reflected in the cost of production for the poultry farmer and the dairy farmer.
+If the market went up then Quality had to go up.
+If the market went down then Quality had to go down, reflected in the cost of production for the poultry farmer and the dairy farmer.

 The Lawsons belonged to a feed dealer’s association, which held meetings every six months to a year.
 Members “tried to be pleasant competitors”.
 The strongest competitor, for everyone, was the Washington Poultry Association, aka the Washington Co-op, which manufactured feed, processed chickens, and marketed them.
 This was quite tough to compete against because a farmer who joined the Co-op was obligated to buy from them and sell to them.

 Manya’s father died in 1940 at age 72.
 In 1943 the Lake Washington Shipyards began renting Quality’s warehouses for storing war material and the feed mill was shut down until 1945.
 Also in 1943, their son entered the Army and was stationed in Greenland until 1946.
-Near the end of the war, in 1945, the Lawsons bought out, in Seattle, Globe Feed Mills.
-Then, the lease to the Navy was terminated so they moved back to Kirkland.
+Near the end of the war, in 1945, the Lawsons bought out Globe Feed Mills in Seattle and began operating it.
+Soon after, the lease to the Navy was terminated so they moved back to Kirkland but kept the Globe name.
 Their son Bernie entered the business upon returning from Greenland.
 Jack died in 1948.
 Manya immediately sold their home in Juanita and relocated to Seattle but commuted to Kirkland until retiring in 1965.

 Bernie closed the business in 1972 because of new pollution and ecology regulations regarding dust levels and rodent control.
 The government had given them a program to follow which was “materially and financially impossible” for them to implement, but unless they followed the recommendations, they couldn’t continue operating.
 In the beginning, the area around the business was not a residential district but it built up over the years, which was the primary reason the stricter regulations were imposed.
 Manya summarized, “We had some good years.
 We had made mistakes but all-in-all, we had a fine business and we had a very good reputation.”
 (At the time of the interview, Bernie was working for a former, un-named competitor, which other sources indicate was T-D Feeds in Redmond, owned by Bud Thompson and Lowell DeYoung.)